dherault/honorable/docs/theming.md

     ],
   },
   Modal: {
-    // partProps allow you to customize any inner part of a component
+    // partStyles allow you to customize any inner part of a component
     // See the component's documentation for naming conventions
-    partProps: {
+    partStyles: {
       Backdrop: [
         {
           backgroundColor: 'transparency(black, 80)',